OffchainLabs/arbitrum-classic/docs/Public_Nitro_Devnet.md

 ---
-id: Public_Nitro_Testnet
+id: Public_Nitro_Devnet
-title: Public Nitro Testnet Guide
+title: Public Nitro Devnet Guide
-sidebar_label: Public Nitro Testnet
+sidebar_label: Public Nitro Devnet
 ---

 In order to make it easy for people to get started using Arbitrum Nitro, we've launched our own hosted Arbitrum Nitro Rollup chain hosted on the Goerli testnet.